STNETRadio/Doc/stnetid/home.md

 {% step %}
 ### Login

 Log in to Google Accounts using your company email address (the system will log you out immediately after the first use).
 After entering your email, click "Next."
-The system will take you to 'auth.stnetradio.co'—don’t worry, just follow the next steps.
+The system will take you to `auth.stnetradio.co` —don’t worry, just follow the next steps.

 <figure><img src="../.gitbook/assets/STNETID-LoginPage.png" alt="STNET ID Login Page"><figcaption></figcaption></figure>
 {% endstep %}